 Nuclear Units

-The minimum voltage limits at the following buses serving nuclear units, both for pre-contingency and for post-contingency after the switching of capacitors and operation of transformer load tap changers, are listed belowTable 3-2.
+The minimum voltage limits at the following buses serving nuclear units, both for pre-contingency and for post-contingency after the switching of capacitors and operation of transformer load tap changers, are shown in Table 3-2.
 These limits apply whether or not the generation is dispatched in the study.

 Table 3-2 Nuclear Unit Minimum Voltages